alianjum0/my-documents/trips/alps_road_trip_v2.md

 *   **Lunch:** Upon arrival in Innsbruck or find a cosy *Gasthaus* en route.
 (Est. Cost: €15-€25 per adult).
 *   **Afternoon (e.g., 1:00 PM):** Check into your Innsbruck accommodation.
 *   **Activity 1:** Meet Alpine Creatures at Alpenzoo
     *   *Description:* See native Alpine animals like ibex, chamois, bears, and eagles up close.
 The zoo is terraced on a mountainside offering great views.
-It’s engaging for toddlers, and there's a playground too!
+It's engaging for toddlers, and there's a playground too!
 A carrier might be easier than a stroller on some paths.
     *   *Visit Duration:* Approx. 2.5 - 3 hours.
     *   *Est. Cost (2025):* Likely ~€15-€18/adult.
     *   *Illustrative Image:* `![Alpenzoo Innsbruck Ibex](https://www.google.com/search?q=Alpenzoo+Innsbruck+Ibex&tbm=isch)`